 This page/post may contain affiliate links.
 As an Amazon Associate, as well as an affiliate of other programs, this means if you purchase something using these links, I will receive a commission on qualifying purchases at no cost to you!
 For more detailed information, please visit our Affiliate Disclaimer page

 Why prayer journal prompts?
-So many of my readers and members of our Christian Wives Café, share that they struggle in their prayer lives.
 Many don’t know what to say, and many feel embarrassed because they can’t find the right words or feel like God is not listening.
 Prayer journal prompts can help when you aren’t sure what to pray for or how to pray.

 Keeping a prayer journal or a war binder is a wonderful and effective way to pray to our Father.

 It allows us to document our prayers and see how God has answered them.
 It also helps us see how we are growing in our walk with the Lord.

 There is power in prayer.
 It is our personal conversation with God.
 He wants to hear from us.
 He desires fellowship and relationship with Him.
 It allows us not just have God hear us, but for us to hear His voice, as well.